 The SSIS ForEach Loop container will repeat the control flow task for N number of times, which is similar to the Foreach loop in any programming language.
-The SQL Server Integration Services provides eight types of enumerators, and In this article, we will show you the steps involved in configuring the SSIS ForEach Loop File Enumerator.
+The SQL Server Integration Services or SSIS provides eight types of enumerators.
+In this article, we will show you the steps involved in configuring the SSIS ForEach Loop File Enumerator.

 SSIS Foreach File Enumerator: This is used to enumerate files present in the specified folder.
 SSIS ForEach Loop File Enumerator will also traverse the subfolder present in the specified folder.
 For example, if you want to move multiple files from one folder to another or uploading multiple files to the FTP server using the FTP task, etc. Before we step into the package creation, let us see the source data.